KristianLyng/varnishfoo/chapter-3.rst

 which is typically about 85MB large.
 It is split in two parts.
 The smallest bit is the part for counters, used to keep track of any part of Varnish that could be covered by a number, e.g. number of cache hits, number of objects, and so forth.
-This part of the shmlog is 1MB by default.
+This part of the shmlog is roughly 2MB by default, by varies depending on setup.

 The biggest part of the shmlog is reserved for fifo-style log entries, directly related to requests typically.
 This is 80MB by default.
 Once those 80MB are filled, Varnish will continue writing to the log from the top.
 If you wish to preserve any of the data, you need to extract it before it's overwritten.
-This is where the various Varnish tools comes into the picture.
+This is where the various Varnish tools come into the picture.

 VCL is not a traditionally parsed configuration format, but a shim layer on top of C and the Varnish run time library (VRT).
 You are not so much